rpsr15/intern-tech-task/README.md

 2. For every solution to a problem please create a branch and push it up when your done
 ref: https://git-scm.com/book/en/v2/Git-Branching-Basic-Branching-and-Merging

-3.You can use any language you like to implement the solution to the problem provided its an Object Oriented Programming language.
+3. You can use any language you like to implement the solution to the problem provided its an Object Oriented Programming language.
 We are not looking for a working code implementation but for a basic understanding of coding.

 `You are not required to connect to a database, in memory collections is prefectly acceptable.`